galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 > ### {% icon question %} Questions
 >
+> 1. What does the *0.3* threshold mean in the hands-on exercise you just executed?
-> 1. What does the *1.0* threshold mean in the hands-on exercise you just executed?
+> 2. What does the *1.0* threshold mean in the hands-on exercise you just executed?
-> 2. How many variables are left in your dataset?
+> 3. How many variables are left in your dataset?
 How many samples?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
+The *0.3* value corresponds to the maximum value kept in the dataset ('Interval of values to remove: *upper*') regarding the
+*poolCV* column in your *Variable metadata* file.
+As mentioned previously in 'Step 1: global variability in the data' section, pool CV values are commonly considered as reflecting unstable ions when superior to 0.3.
+Although the signal drift correction decreased the proportion of ions with pool CV > 30% from 74% to 53%, we still need to get rid of these remaining unstable ions for which sample comparisons would be difficult and at high risk of being unreliable.
+> > 2.
 The *1.0* value corresponds to the maximum value kept in the dataset ('Interval of values to remove: *upper*') regarding the
 *poolCV_over_sampleCV* column in your *Variable metadata* file.
 This means that any ion with a pool CV / sample CV ratio above 1
 (*i.e.* a pool CV greater than the sample CV) is discarded from the dataset.
-> > 2.
+> > 3.
 Filtering led to 2706 ions and 6 samples.
 > >
 > {: .solution}
 >